pingcap/docs/dm/dm-open-api.md

 >
 > - After you deploy the DM-master nodes, you can access `http://{master-addr}/api/v1/docs` to preview the documentation online.
 >
 > - Some features supported in the configuration file are not supported in OpenAPI.
 Their capabilities are not fully aligned.
-For some features that are not supported by OpenAPI, it is recommended to use the [configuration file](/dm/dm-config-overview.md) to implement them.
+In a production environment, it is recommended to use the [configuration file](/dm/dm-config-overview.md) to implement them.

 You can use the APIs to perform the following maintenance operations on the DM cluster: